al-matari/KEYKLOAK/video-script.md

 On screen: challenge description, README sections, and API overview

-I started by reading the challenge material and the documentation to understand the expected scope.
+I started by reading the challenge material and the repository documentation to understand the expected scope.

 The README describes the app as a team portal for team performance metrics and real-time activity monitoring.

-The application is built around three main flows:
+The application is built around three main user-facing flows:

 - a dashboard that shows team statistics
 - a live activity feed